Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

 Why does the frame rate matter?

-For example, Hollywood-style movies are usually displayed at 24fps, since this frame rate is similar to how we see the world and creates a very cinematic look.
-Live videos or videos with a lot of motion, such as sporting events and video game recordings, often have higher frame rates because there’s a lot happening at once — this keeps the motion smooth and the details crisp.
+For example, Hollywood-style movies usually have an industry standard frame rate at 24fps, since this rate is similar to how we see the world and creates a cinematic look.
+Live videos or videos with a lot of motion, such as sporting events and video game recordings, often have higher rates because there’s a lot happening at once — this keeps the motion smooth and the details crisp in real-time.

 The most common video frame rates